moazelgandy2/Daniels/README.md

 - Customize the content: Replace placeholder text, images, and links with your own.
 - Modify the CSS: Adapt the styles and layout as needed to suit your preferences.
 - Test across devices: Ensure the website looks good and functions properly on various devices.

+## Live View

+You can view the live version of this project [here](https://moazelgandy2.github.io/Daniels).

 ## Contributing